This super easy biscuit recipe uses no shortening! It's quick to make and tastes DELICIOUS!

 Technically the word shortening means “any fat that is solid at room temperature and used in baking” but most of us refer to Crisco (or a store brand equivalent) as shortening and when a recipe calls for shortening, that is almost always what they are referring to.

-Instead of shortening, this easy recipe uses standard cooking oil.
+Instead of shortening or butter, this easy recipe uses standard cooking oil.
 That simple change makes it easy to make homemade biscuits without shortening OR a boxed mix!
 I have make biscuits with olive oil in place of the standard vegetable oil and they tasted amazing too.

 Because this recipe is very versatile, you could use whatever oil you have in your kitchen for cooking.